How I Stay Productive: Nancy Smith

 Which ninja characteristic are you still working on the most?

 Stealth and camouflage.
-I am a solopreneur and I work from my home so I have some unique challenges in that I don’t have anyone I can delegate tasks to.
-I really should hire a virtual assistant and a bookkeeper to help me with some admin tasks!
+As a “solopreneur” I work from my home so I have some unique challenges in that I don’t have anyone I can delegate tasks to.
+I aim to hire a virtual assistant and a bookkeeper to help me with some admin tasks!

 Which five apps could you not live without?